Skip to Content

 Next, 2 dribbles toward the top and as that occurs, 5 lifts up from the right side low post to the right side elbow area to receive the ball.

-In some cases, the slot to slot pass may not feasible.
-For example, a defender who is guarding the player in the opposite slot may execute denial action by placing a hand or their entire body in the passing lane.
+This action may happen when a defender who is guarding the player in the opposite slot denies the slot to slot pass by placing a hand in the passing lane.
+A defender might do this to ultimately stagnate the offense.

-Essentially, on the diagram, a defender covering 2 known as X2 is placing their hand or body between the passing lane of 1 and 2, represented by the gray arrow.
+To start, a defender covering 2 known as X2 is placing their hand between the passing lane of 1 and 2, represented by the gray arrow.

 It is also important to note that 5 should time the cut appropriately as 1 begins to dribble the ball.

-This action could also be implemented during transition offense or fast break, which is demonstrated in another diagram below.
+This action could also be implemented during transition offense or fast break.

-Example 3-2: Wing to top and high post entry pass
+Part 2: Pass to the top and high post entry

 Next, 2 receives the ball from 3 and as that happens, 5 lifts up to the right side elbow area to gain possession of the ball from 2.

-Also, 3 spaces out to the empty right side corner and from there, the team is ready to execute scoring options of the Point series.
+Also, 3 spaces out to the empty right side corner and from there, the team is ready to execute different scoring options within the Point series.

-In terms of the diagram, let’s assume that the opposing team missed a shot, which allowed 5 to collect a defensive rebound near the basket in the offensive team’s backcourt.
+As mentioned, it’s assumed that the opposing team missed a shot, which allowed 5 to collect a defensive rebound near the basket in their team’s backcourt.

 Next, let’s say that 1 gets open with a V-cut and receives the ball from 5.

-As that occurs, 2, 3, and 4 begin to sprint into the offensive team’s frontcourt while 1 dribbles toward the frontcourt as well.
+As that occurs, 2, 3, and 4 begin to sprint into their team’s frontcourt while 1 dribbles toward the frontcourt as well.

 2 eventually fills the left side wing while 4 initially settles in the left slot area.